-- 1 copy of birth with your name and that of your parents.
+- Birth copy with your name and that of your parents.

-- 1 copy of certificate proving your citizenship in the country or your U. S. passport.
+- Copy of certificate proving your citizenship in the country or your U. S. passport.

-- Have evidence of an emotional or financial connection to your father before you were married or turned 21 years old.
+- Evidence of an emotional or financial connection to your father before you married or turned 21 years of age.

 Children Recognized By The Father Born Out Of Wedlock

-In case your parents are outside the U. S. and you were born out of wedlock but are a recognized child of your father, then you will require:
+In case your parents are outside the U. S. and you were born out of wedlock but as a recognized child of your father, then you will require:

-- 1 copy of your birth certificate showing your name and your father’s name.
+- Copy of your birth certificate showing your name and that of your father.

-- 1 copy of the certificate of citizenship or U. S. passport, if you were not born in the United States.
+- Copy of U. S. citizenship certificate or passport, if not born in the U. S.

-- Have evidence that you were recognized as a legitimate child before reaching 18 years of age.
+- Evidence that you were recognized as a legitimate child before reaching 18 years of age.
 The laws of the state or country of origin are included.

-In case you wish to bring your stepfather or stepmother to the United States, you will need to submit:
+In case the applicants wish to bring their stepfather or stepmother to the U. S. they will need to submit:

-- 1 copy of the birth certificate showing both names of your biological parents.
+- Copy of birth certificate showing both names of your biological parents.

 Petition For Adoptive Parents

-In order to bring the adoptive parents to live in the United States, you will need to have the following documents on hand:
+To bring the adoptive parents to live in the U. S, it will be necessary to have the following documents on hand:

-- 1 copy of citizenship or naturalization certification in case you were not born in the U. S.
+- Copy of citizenship or naturalization certification if the child was not born in the U. S.

-- 1 certified copy of the adoption certificate showing that the adoption process took place before you were 16 years old.
+- Certified copy of the adoption certificate showing that the adoption process took place before the child was 16 years of age.

-- Have a statement showing the place and date where you have lived with your adoptive parent.
+- Have a statement showing the place and date where the applicant child’s have lived with their adoptive parent.

-If I Am A U. S. Citizen And I Meet All The Requirements, How Can I petition My Parents?
+If I Am An American Citizen And I Meet All The Requirements, How Can I Petition to Bring My Parents?

-- Submit Form I-130, Petition for Alien Relative to USCIS, and wait for a notification of acceptance or rejection.
+- File Form I-130 with USCIS, and wait for a notification of acceptance or denial.

-- In case of being accepted and your father or mother lives outside the U. S. USCIS will notify that they must go to the nearest local consulate.
+- If the parents live outside the U. S, USCIS will notify them that they must go to the nearest local consulate.

-- If your parents are within the United States, they can file Form I-485, Application for Permanent Residence or Adjust Status along with Form I-130.
+- If the parents are inside the United States, they can process Form I-485, application for permanent residence or adjustment of status along with Form I-130.

-- Send the approved form(s) to the National Visa Center.
+- Submit the approved forms to the National Visa Center (NVC).

-- Obtain a recent medical examination and take it to the interview at the consulate or embassy of the country of origin where your parents live.
+- Obtain a recent medical examination and bring it to the interview at the consulate or embassy of the country of origin where the parents live.

 - Once the immigrant visa is obtained, the parents must travel to the United States.
-Upon arrival, an immigration officer will stamp your passports if your Green Cards have been approved.
+Upon arrival, an immigration officer will stamp your passports if your Green Cards were approved.